HomeSpan/HomeSpan/docs/FAQ.md

 * HomeSpan uses MDNS (multicast DNS) to broadcast a variety of HAP information used by Controllers wishing to pair with HomeSpan.
 Apple uses the name *Bonjour* to refer to MDNS, and for years included a Bonjour "Browser" in Safari, though that was eliminated a number of years ago.
 However, there are a number of alternative MDNS browsers available for free that operate on both the Mac and the iPhone, such as the [Discovery - DNS-SD Browser](https://apps.apple.com/us/app/discovery-dns-sd-browser/id1381004916?mt=12).
 You'll find all your HomeSpan devices, as well as any other HomeKit devices you may have, broadcasting under *_hap._tcp.* services.
 The fields broadcast by HomeSpan are a combination of all data elements requires by HAP (HAP-R2 see table 6-7) plus three additional HomeSpan fields:

   * *hspn* - the version number of the HomeSpan library used to compile the sketch
-  * *sketch* - the version number of the sketch, as specified by the user with the method `homeSpan.setSketchVersion(const char *)`, or *n/a* if no version was specified
+  * *sketch* - the version number of the sketch, as specified with `homeSpan.setSketchVersion(const char *)`, or "n/a" if no version was specified
   * *ota* - either "yes" or "no" depending on whether OTA was enabled for the sketch using the method `homeSpan.enableOTA()`